Thinking Beyond Monetary Policy and Banking Regulation to Manage the Next Economic Downturn

-This blog post is based off of remarks given at “Wall Street and the Next Recession: Protecting Main Street in the Next Economic Downturn,” an event co-sponsored by Americans for Financial Reform and the Center for Popular Democracy at the US Senate.
+This blog post is based on remarks given at “Wall Street and the Next Recession: Protecting Main Street in the Next Economic Downturn,” an event co-sponsored by Americans for Financial Reform and the Center for Popular Democracy at the US Senate.

 One thing is certain about markets: they go up and they go down.
 The current period of economic growth will soon be the longest on record, and more economists are predicting that the next downturn is eminent.
 While we’re in a moment of relative economic stability, now’s the time to discuss potential ways that the next downturn could show up (i.e., what will drive it) and what policymakers can and should do to get us out of it.